Sparse Autoencoders are Topic Models: Comparing SAEs and Topic Models

 We formalize a Continuous Topic Model (CTM) analogous to LDA, but operating on document embeddings $D \in \mathbb{R}^d$ instead of words.
-This makes topic modeling possible for other domains, such as vision, in addition to language.
-Our core assumption is that each document embedding is a linear combination of topic-specific continuous directions, which is a direct instantiation of the linear representation hypothesis \citep{park2024the} (i.e., embeddings are linear mixtures of factors).
+This makes topic modeling possible for other domains, such as vision, in addition to language, where similar precedents exist that learn topic models on embedding spaces \citep{dieng2020topic,das2015gaussian}.
+Our core assumption is that each document embedding is a linear combination of topic-specific continuous directions, which is a direct instantiation of the linear representation hypothesis \citep{park2024the}, i.e., embeddings are linear mixtures of factors.
 Formally, we represent $D$ as $D = \epsilon + \sum_{i=1}^{N} \lambda_ic_i$, where $c_i$ are the directions, $\lambda_i$ are strength coefficients that determine the scale of each direction, and $\epsilon$ is the variation left unexplained by the directions.

-This formulation translates LDA to continuous embeddings.
-The $N$ contributions correspond to the number of words in a document, meaning each continuous contribution represents one \enquote{embedding word}.
-For each contribution, we sample a single topic $z_n \sim \operatorname{Cat}(\theta)$ from a document-level categorical distribution over topics, where $\theta \sim \operatorname{Dir}(\alpha)$.
-As in LDA, $\alpha$ is a corpus-level parameter, and each \enquote{word} is assumed to be generated from one topic.
+This formulation adapts LDA's structure for embeddings: The $N$ contributions correspond to the number of words (or components in an abstract sense) in a document.
+For each contribution, we sample a single topic $z_n \sim \operatorname{Cat}(\theta)$ from a document-level categorical distribution, where $\theta \sim \operatorname{Dir}(\alpha)$.
+As in LDA, $\alpha$ is a corpus-level parameter, and each contribution is assumed to be generated from one topic.

-Finally, instead of sampling a discrete word from a categorical distribution, we sample a scaled continuous vector $\lambda_n w_n$.
-This is achieved by independently sampling the strength $\lambda_n$ from a Gamma distribution $\operatorname{Ga}_{z_n}$ and the continuous direction $w_n$ from a Gaussian distribution $\mathcal{N}(\mu_{z_n}, \Sigma_{z_n})$, i.e. we replace atomic words from a finite vocabulary with continuous contributions in embedding space.
-A formal comparison of LDA and our CTM is in \cref{tab:gen-comparison}.
+Finally, instead of sampling a discrete word from a categorical distribution, we sample a scaled continuous topic vector $\lambda_n w_n$.
+We independently sample the strength $\lambda_n$ from a Gamma distribution $\operatorname{Ga}_{z_n}$ and the continuous direction $w_n$ from a Gaussian distribution $\mathcal{N}(\mu_{z_n}, \Sigma_{z_n})$.
+However, note that $\mu_k$ are topic directions in document-embedding space.
+They are not embeddings of vocabulary items, and the CTM does not include topic-word distributions.
+A comparison of LDA and our CTM is in \cref{tab:gen-comparison}.

 The expected document is linear in $\theta$, $\mathbb{E}[D|\theta] = W\theta$ with columns $W_{\cdot k} \propto \mu_k$, directly paralleling $\mathbb{E}[w|\theta]=\beta^\top\theta$ in LDA.
 Thus, both models share the same linear mixture structure, but differ in observation models (multinomial vs. Gaussian) and the data domain (discrete vs. continuous).